 The paint colors that we chose were not incredibly different from the ones that were currently on the studio; however, changing the shade makes a huge difference.
 Replacing the sad green and with a warm gray brightened up the whole space and turned the garage into a neutral backdrop for the blooming gardens in front.

-Now that it’s had a makeover, it’s a creative space that can be used by the whole family: shes, hes, and even a tiny canine.
+Now that it’s had a makeover, the She Shed a creative space that can be used by the whole family: shes, hes, and even a tiny canine.

 Disclosure: A big thank you to two awesome companies for helping to make this project!
 Sherwin Williams provided the paint for this project and HomeRight provided the Power-Flo Pro 2800 Airless Paint Sprayer.
 All opinions are my own.